Jeff Bhasker: Career

 Bhasker began his career gigging around Boston as a keyboardist and played in a wedding band.
 After playing with the 1970s-era R&B band Tavares, Bhasker moved to New York on September 11, 2001.
 He toured with the jam band Lettuce and began focusing more on songwriting.
 One of his first productions was with neo soul singer Goapele, on her album Closer (2001).
 Bhasker produced a song on rapper The Game's first album, The Documentary (2005).

-Bhasker relocated to Los Angeles, in 2005.
+Bhasker relocated to Los Angeles in 2005.
 He got a job doing demos for songwriter Diane Warren.
 He began writing with Bruno Mars, and songwriter and executive Steve Lindsey served as their mentor.
 He played cover songs in a band with Mars around Los Angeles.

 Around 2007, Bhasker began his association with rapper/producer Kanye West.
 Initially serving as a substitute keyboardist on the recommendation of his friend and West's tour DJ A-Trak, West was impressed with his musical ability and hired him for West's Glow in the Dark Tour as his musical director.
 He was set to be the musical director for the cancelled Fame Kills: Starring Kanye West and Lady Gaga, before going on to be the music director of Lady Gaga's The Monster Ball Tour.
 Bhasker collaborated on West's albums 808s & Heartbreak, My Beautiful Dark Twisted Fantasy and the Jay-Z/Kanye West collaboration album, Watch the Throne, including the songs "Welcome to Heartbreak".
 "Lift Off", and "Runaway".
 Bhasker received the Grammy Award for Best Rap Song for West's "All of the Lights", and the Jay-Z/Rihanna/Kanye West song "Run This Town".
 Bhasker and West reunited on "Come to Life" on 2021's Donda.

 Following this period, Bhasker would go on to produce Fun's Some Nights (2012), Uptown Special (2015) with Mark Ronson, and Harry Styles' self-titled debut album (2017).
 Bhasker's collaborations span multiple genres, including his work with Alicia Keys, Mark Ronson, Kid Cudi, Cam, Taylor Swift, Harry Styles, Young Thug, and more.

 Bhasker co-wrote and co-produced Mark Ronson's single "Uptown Funk", which earned him a 2016 Grammy Award for Record of the Year.
 Additionally, he received the 2016 Grammy Award for Producer of the Year, Non-Classical for his achievements in producing that year.

-His RIAA multi-platinum selling records include Kanye West's "Love Lockdown", "Runaway", "Monster" and "Power", Jay-Z's "Run this Town", Drake's "Find Your Love", Fun's "We Are Young", "Some Nights" and "Carry On", Pink's "Just Give Me a Reason", Bruno Mars' "Talking to the Moon" and "Locked out of Heaven", Mark Ronson's "Uptown Funk", Rihanna's "Kiss it Better"and Harry Styles' "Sign of the Times".
+His RIAA multi-platinum selling records include Kanye West's "Love Lockdown", "Runaway", "Monster" and "Power", Jay-Z's "Run this Town", Drake's "Find Your Love", Fun's "We Are Young", "Some Nights" and "Carry On", Pink's "Just Give Me a Reason", Bruno Mars' "Talking to the Moon" and "Locked out of Heaven", Mark Ronson's "Uptown Funk", Rihanna's "Kiss it Better", and Harry Styles' "Sign of the Times".

 Musical style

-As a vocalist, Bhasker has used the aliases Billy Cravens and U.G.L.Y.
-He explained his reasons in a ninterview with GQ:
+As a vocalist, Bhasker has used the alias Billy Kraven (last name credited as Craven in the interview and in the record).
+He explained his reasons in an interview with GQ: